 Air travel became cumbersome and much more time consuming in the first months after 9/11 and has continued to be a very different experience than what it was prior to that event.
 But the major impact of 9/11 was that, I believe, it was the trigger that began the evolution to real corporate security.
 Our profession is more respected and our opinions more sought after now than they were prior to that day.
 There was a definite shift in focus, as well as in budget allocation, from traditional shrink-reduction programs to true asset protection measures.”

-Lisa LaBruno, Senior Vice President of Retail Operations, Retail Industry Leaders Association:
+Lisa LaBruno, Esq.
+Senior EVP Retail Operations & Innovation at Retail Industry Leaders Association (RILA):

 “I remember driving into work on an absolutely gorgeous day with the clearest blue sky I had ever seen.
 I was listening to the radio when they broke in with a special report that a plane had hit the World Trade Center.
 At that point I thought it was “just” a small, private plane.
 I arrived at my office a few minutes later, and several of my colleagues were inside my office looking out my window at the World Trade Center in the distance.
 I called my husband, who was a police officer, and as I was looking out the window, I saw the second plane hit the World Trade Center.
 I remember screaming at my husband that a second plane hit, and the phone going dead.
 Panic sunk in at that moment.
 My colleagues and I watched out the window in horror as the buildings fell, one by one.
 I worked for the Archdiocese of Newark at the time, which is the largest Catholic diocese in New Jersey.
 The archbishop, bishop, priests, and nuns worked out of our building, so the natural reaction was to gather together and pray, which is what we did.